So… why is ‘Mr Greedy’ as hard to read as ‘Of Mice and Men’?

 - The student picks a book with a book level that’s within their ZPD to read next.
 By choosing from their ZPD, they can be confident that the book isn’t too easy (which would mean their reading skills won’t progress), nor too hard (which would mean that it’s too frustrating).

 Every year, our ‘What Kids Are Reading’ report draws on Accelerated Reader data from over 5,000 schools, and over one million children, from across the UK and Ireland, and looks at their reading habits – including whether they’re reading books that are the right book level for them.
-You can download this year’s report here.
+You can download the most recent report here.

 But how do you know what level to give a book?